From spring cherry blossom to winter skiing, there's no bad time to visit Japan. atthle/Shutterstock

-Japan may be small, but with its captivating blend of tradition and modernity – and bustling cities and stunning countryside – it offers a mighty experience to visitors.
-No matter when you choose to visit, you'll be on a trip of a lifetime in Japan.
+Japan may be small, but with its captivating blend of tradition and modernity, its rich culture, and its bustling cities and stunning countryside, it offers experiences that would put many bigger countries to shame.
+No matter when you choose to visit, you can expect the trip of a lifetime in Japan.

 April and May is the time for cherry blossoms and art

-The cherry blossoms arrive and depart over a two-week period, dictated by weather patterns and local geography, and the exact timing can be tricky to predict in advance.
+The cherry blossom arrives and departs over a two-week period, dictated by weather patterns and local geography, and the exact timing can be tricky to predict in advance.
 Along Japan's so-called “Golden Route” – a popular tourist trail running along the east coast in the center of the country – the flowers typically emerge between late March and early April, so April is a fairly reliable month to book a trip.

 As the last petals fall, there is little reprieve for crowd-weary travelers.
 Golden Week arrives in early May, with warm and sunny weather and a string of national holidays.
 Hotel and flight prices soar as the crowds surge into Japan's cities, and public transport, city streets, shrines, temples, museums and other tourist attractions are crammed with sightseers.